Topological recursion for Kadomtsev-Petviashvili tau functions of hypergeometric type: Introduction

-is meromorphic (i.e.~rational) and has a finite number of zeroes (denoted by $N$ and $p_1,\dots,p_N$, respectively).
-Besides, we assume also that all coefficients of positive powers of $\hbar$ in the series $\hat\psi(\hbar,y(z))$ and $\hat y(\hbar,z)$ are rational functions in~$z$ whose singular points are different from the zeroes of~$dx$.
+is meromorphic (i.e.~rational) and has a finite number of zeros (denoted by $N$ and $p_1,\dots,p_N$, respectively).
+Besides, we assume that $dy$ and $\frac{d\psi(y)}{dy}|_{y=y(z)}$ are regular at the zeros of $dx$; and also that all coefficients of positive powers of $\hbar$ in the series $\hat\psi(\hbar,y(z))$ and $\hat y(\hbar,z)$ are rational functions in~$z$ whose singular points are different from the zeros of~$dx$. \end{definition} Here and below when we say that a function or a differential is regular at some point we mean that it is holomorphic in a neighborhood of this point.

-We refer below to the assumptions formulated above as the \emph{natural analytic assumptions} on $\hat\psi$ and $\hat y$.
-Without these assumptions the very concept of topological recursion is not even well defined.
+Without these assumptions formulated in Definition~\ref{def:naa} the very concept of topological recursion is not even well defined.
 Note that even though $dx$ is a rational $1$-form neither $x(z)$ nor $y(z)$ are assumed to be rational or even univalued: they may contain logarithmic summands and the procedure of topological recursion is still applicable.